Car Wash (song): Christina Aguilera and Missy Elliott version

-In 2004, the American singer Christina Aguilera recorded a cover version of "Car Wash", featuring the rapper-singer Missy Elliott, giving the disco song a more modern feel and adding rapped verses from Elliott.
+In 2004, American singer Christina Aguilera recorded a cover version of "Car Wash", featuring rapper-singer Missy Elliott, giving the disco song a more modern feel and adding rapped verses from Elliott.
 In an interview, Aguilera said, "We had to change the key to be a little bit higher for my range.
-So we couldn't take the exact samples, but we brought in all these live instruments to recreate kind of this old, old classic, soulful feel and sound...."
+So we couldn't take the exact samples, but we brought in all these live instruments to recreate kind of this old, old classic, soulful feel and sound".
+Aguilera was reportedly paid $1 million to record the song.

-"Car Wash" was the only single from the soundtrack to DreamWorks' computer animated film Shark Tale.
-Aguilera and Elliott's cover of "Car Wash" missed the U.S. Billboard Top 40, peaking at No. 63, while becoming a top five hit in the United Kingdom and became the 48th best-selling single in the United Kingdom of 2004 with sales of over 100,000 copies.
-In this context, the "car wash" the song refers to would be the place where Oscar (the main protagonist, voiced by Will Smith) works, where large sea animals who behave like cars are washed in the same manner.
+"Car Wash" was the only single released from the soundtrack to DreamWorks' animated film Shark Tale (2004).
+Aguilera and Elliott's cover of "Car Wash" missed the U.S. Billboard Top 40, peaking at No. 63; however, it was a top-ten hit in the United Kingdom, Australia, Belgium, Costa Rica, New Zealand, and several other international markets in which it was released.
+The song was the 48th best-selling single in the UK for 2004, with sales of over 100,000 copies.
+In the context of the film and its soundtrack, the "car wash" in question is the location where Oscar (voiced by Will Smith) is employed, a place like a car wash, albeit where large oceanic animals who behave and function like "cars" for the anthropomorphic fish are "washed".

-Aguilera was paid $1 million for recording the song.

 Music video

-The music video to Aguilera's version shows her and Elliott as animated fish similar to those in the film, combined with scenes of Aguilera and Elliott recording the song in a recording studio.
-The video also includes scenes of Shark Tale.
-The scenes of Aguilera and Elliott recording the song in the studio were shot by Rich Newey, while the scenes of Aguilera as a jellyfish and Elliott as a fish were edited by Peter Lonsdale and John Venzon, who also edited Shark Tale.
-Their fish versions are also shown in the end of the film.
+The music video to Aguilera's version features herself and Elliott as animated sea creatures (jellyfish and fish, respectively, similar to those in the film), combined with sequences of "human" Aguilera and Elliott singing the song in a recording studio.
+It includes numerous scenes of the film, Shark Tale.
+The recording studio scenes were shot by Rich Newey, while the animated scenes of Aguilera and Elliott were edited by Peter Lonsdale and John Venzon, editors on Shark Tale.
+The singers' fish characters are also featured at the end of the film.